Kakon-1603114/Kakon-1603114/README.md

 - 👋 Hi, I’m @Kakon Karmoker
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m a passionate problem solver and learner
+- 🌱 I’m a passionate problem solver and a learner
 - 💞️ I’m looking to collaborate on software development industry